PantelisAndrianakis/Breezy/README.md

 ## What is Breezy?

 Breezy is a statically-typed, object-oriented language with clean, familiar syntax that compiles **straight to native x86-64 assembly**.
 No virtual machine.
 No bytecode.
-No tracing garbage collector.
+No tracing heap garbage collector.
 Just your code, lowered to the metal - with memory and concurrency handled *for* you, automatically.

 The promise is simple: **the ergonomics of a managed language, the footprint and latency of C.**